So you’re invited to a 4th of July BBQ next weekend, and they want you to bring a side. And of course the first thing your mind jumps to is BEANS!!

 Instructions

-1. Add the navy beans to a pot and cover with two inches of water.
-Bring to a rolling boil, then remove from the heat, cover, and let soak for 1 hour.
+• Add navy beans to a pot and cover with 2 inches of water.
+Bring to a rolling boil, then remove from heat, cover, and let soak for 1 hour.

-2. Drain the soaked beans, then add to the slow cooker along with the onion and garlic.* Add the vegetable broth and mix.
+• Drain soaked beans and add to the slow cooker with diced onion and minced garlic.
+Pour in vegetable broth and stir.

-4. Cook on high for 7-8 hours, until beans are soft and the liquid has thickened a bit.
+• Cook on HIGH for 7–8 hours, until beans are tender and sauce has thickened slightly.

 Notes